Janortop5/microservices-demo---github_actions_pipeline/README.md

 REGISTRY_USER       [variable.type: variable]
 ```
 ![gitlab variables](./images/gitlab-variables.png)
+- the same mysql database and password used in the env file will be used for the ./deploy-laravel-app/mysql-secret.yml
 - in "./terraform/variables" put namedotcom token in var.namedotcom_token — setup of hashicorp vault in pipeline a little complex

 ## Breakdown